-11.6 Reading a List of Units
+12.6 Reading the List of Units

 The frame 0x20 (List Units) requests a list of all available units in the GEX module.
 The list includes all units' callsigns, names and types.
 The response payload has the following format:

 Frame 0x20 (List Units) response structure